 While Wait Statistics are of interest to incorporate into this view, the research on Wait Monitoring is ongoing and thus this is not covered in this specification.

 While this spec references long blocking queries, this feature does not have anything to do with adding a blocking trace to the Query Monitor.
 Blocked queries will be detected in the same fashion as previous versions.

+No alerts will be added for this feature.

 FAQ

-Awaiting questions
+Desktop Client

+What is our default view ?
+What view will be shown if no query monitor data is being collected?
+Can we detect that?

+The default view is open for discussion: the two graphs in the prototype are not a bad starting point.

+We can easily detect whether the Query Monitor is running.
+If no query monitor data is being collected I would recommend showing blocking data along with a message about how more data would be available if the Query Monitor were running.
+If the Query Monitor is running and there’s just no data available that should be noted as well.
+(Common on first install and upgrade )

+Once we have a specific query is it possible to see where the ‘duration’ was spent?
+IOW, where is waited the most?

+Not with the data we currently collect.
+We also do not presently know of any way in which to collect this without very frequent refreshes.

 Open Issues

 Is it possible to link this view to the new Wait Statistics view, and if so, what would be required of this feature to facilitate that linkage?
+Resolved – No link will be made

 Aggregation Times – Would we like to aggregate queries into hourly or 10-minute periods?
+Resolved - Hourly

 Detail Retention – How long should full details be retained before aggregation?
 Can this be modified?
 See 5.1.3 under QueryStatements.
+Resolved – Default will be 3 days, and this can be changed in the Grooming dialog

 Should the Query Monitor aggregation and grooming job be separated from the main grooming job?
 My feeling is yes, as ideally it should run more often than the regular grooming job, possibly every hour.
+Resolves - yes

+Are new alerts necessary with this feature?
+Resolved - No

+Are new reports necessary with this feature?
+Resolved – No new reports.
+We will make the filters in the existing reports better match the view.

 Functional Design